santiagohenn/globe-orbit-plot/README.md

 ## Requirements and restrictions

-**Matlab 2022a** or later is required to obtain the 3D plots.
+**Matlab 2020a** or later is required to obtain the 3D plots.

-The functions used do not appear to be intended to plot orbits, rather to be used to plot lines, great circles, and overall regions over the surface of the Earth.
-To achieve the obtained results, great circles are interpolated in between sub-satellite points, which are then elevated to the plane's approximate height (based on the orbit's Semi-Major axis) and Earth's equatorial radius.
+The functions used do not appear to be intended to plot orbits, rather to be used in plotting lines, great circles, and regions over the surface of the Earth.
+To achieve the shown results, great circles are interpolated between sub-satellite points, which are then elevated to the plane's approximate height over the surface of the Earth, based on the orbit's Semi-Major axis and Earth's equatorial radius.
 Small constellations or trailing satellite formations could yield strange results in the visualizations.

-No orbit propagation is performed in this tool, this is yet to be implemented, which will allow for more freedom, mainly in non-symmetric constellations.
+No orbit propagation is performed in this tool, this is yet to be implemented and will allow for more freedom in what can be plotted, mainly in the field of non-symmetric constellations.

 ---